Introduction

 Death

-William died at Drimpton on 10 October 1857, aged 71.[5]
+William died at Drimpton on 10 October 1857, at the age of 71.[7]
 His body was taken to Hardington to be buried in the grave of his daughter, Caroline.

 Mary’s later life